gimlet-io/gimlet-documentation/src/pages/docs/setting-up-dns-and-https.md

 ### Convert to a gitops environment to be able to make changes

-Gimlet generated a dummy environment at first start that you used so far to deploy applications.
+Gimlet generated a dummy environment at first start.
+You used that environment so far to deploy applications.

 You are going to continue using this dummy environment in this tutorial and set up Nginx in it.
 But before you can make changes to this built-in environment,  you have to convert it to a gitops environment.
 Practically, you have to push the "convert it to a gitops environment" link in the notice bellow.